 1 People are able to look after and improve their own health and wellbeing and live in good health for longer 2 People, including those with disabilities or long term conditions, or who are frail, are able to live, as far as reasonably practicable, independently and at home or in a homely setting in their community 3 People who use health and social care services have positive experiences of those services, and have their dignity respected 4 Health and social care services are centred on helping to maintain or improve the quality of life of people who use those services 6 People who provide unpaid care are supported to look after their own health and wellbeing, including reducing any negative impact of their caring role on their own health and wellbeing.
-7 People using health and social care services are safe from harm pandemic.
+7 People using health and social care services are safe from harm see note 1 see note 1 note 1: Calendar year 2020 is used here as a proxy for 2020/21 due to the national data for 2020/21 being incomplete.
+We have done this following guidance from Public Health Scotland and to improve consistency between our report and those for other Health and Social Care Partnerships.
+Please note that figures presented will not take into account the full impact of the Covid-19 pandemic during 2020/21.